 The Company's continuing operations as intended are dependent upon its ability to identify, evaluate and negotiate the acquisition of, participation in or interest in new properties, assets or business opportunities, and raise additional funds by way of equity financings.
 Any acquisition may be subject to shareholder and regulatory approval and obtaining the necessary financing.
 Should the Company be unable to complete such a transaction, its ability to raise sufficient financing to maintain operations may be impaired.
-The available funds are insufficient to continue operations for the ensuing year.
+The Company has a deficit of \$16,980,579 and has incurred a loss of \$861,882 for the year ended December 31, 2018.
 Although the Company has been successful at raising funds in the past through the issuance of share capital, it is uncertain whether it will be able to continue this financing in the future.
 These material uncertainties may cast significant doubt on the Company's ability to continue as a going concern.